KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 In KeyboardKit, an ``InputSet`` defines the input keys of a keyboard, after which a ``KeyboardLayoutService`` can create a dynamic ``KeyboardLayout`` at runtime that defines the full set of keys.

-👑 [KeyboardKit Pro][Pro] unlocks localized layout services for all ``Foundation/Locale/keyboardKitSupported`` locales in your license, additional input sets like ``InputSet/qwertz`` & ``InputSet/azerty``, iPad Pro support, more layout capabilities that make modifying layouts easier, etc. Read more further down.
+👑 [KeyboardKit Pro][Pro] unlocks layout extensions that make modifying layouts easier, more input sets like ``InputSet/qwertz`` & ``InputSet/azerty``, localized input sets and layout services for all locales in your license, iPad Pro support, etc. Read more further down.